thermalogic/SimVCCE/doc/PlantUML_Flowchart.md

 <!-- /TOC -->

-## The flowchart of the performance analysis of VCC cycle
+## The flowchart of the performance analysis of VC cycle

 ```puml
 : Instancing the cycle using the dict of cycle